-Logistics technology issues are too often causing businesses to come to a halt.
-A study by Compuware showed that almost half of the respondents (48%) expressed technology problems happen anywhere from a few times a week to every day.
-75% expressed that the frequency of technology failures is staying the same or increasing.
+Logistics technology issues too often bring businesses to a halt.
+In a study by Compuware, almost half of respondents (48%) reported that technology problems happen anywhere from a few times a week to every day.
+Seventy-five percent reported that the frequency of technology failures is staying the same or increasing.

-More often than not the problem isn't what meets the eye.
-Technology issues usually have an underlying cause that could have easily been avoided.
+More often than not, the problem goes beyond what meets the eye.
+A technology issue usually has an underlying cause that could easily have been avoided.

-In this article, we expose the 5 most common logistics IT problems impacting small and mid-size supply chain companies.
+In this article, we’ll highlight the five most common logistics IT problems impacting small- and mid-size supply chain companies.

 1. Warehouse Wireless Instability & Handheld Disconnections

-Poor warehouse wireless coverage, network instability, and random handheld disconnections makes it to the top of the list.
-Around 87% of the companies that we have worked with experienced one of these problems.
+Poor warehouse wireless coverage, network instability, and random handheld disconnections make it to the top of the list.
+Around 87 percent of the companies that we have worked with experienced one of these problems.

 Most Common Causes of Wireless Instability & Handheld Disconnections:

-Very often wireless networks are implemented by companies that are not logistics systems integrators and they are unaware of the particulars of implementing a warehouse wireless solution.
-This ends up causing the network to malfunction often, because it does not meet the needs of the warehouse.
+Very often, wireless networks are installed by companies that are not logistics systems integrators, and they are unfamiliar with the particular challenges of implementing a warehouse wireless solution.
+This ends up causing the network to malfunction often because it does not meet the needs of the warehouse.

-Driven by the desire to reduce costs, companies very often select wireless solutions that are not intended for warehouse environments, handheld devices that are not compatible, or second-hand equipment that are often ineffective.
+Driven by the desire to reduce costs, companies very often select wireless solutions that are not intended for warehouse environments, handheld devices that are not compatible, or second-hand equipment that is often ineffective.

-Not standardizing on a hardware vendor and device model will create major headaches and a painful troubleshooting process when things go wrong.
-Standardizing on a vendor, device model, and system configuration will help to avoid issues.
+Not-standardization between a hardware vendor and device model will create major headaches and a painful troubleshooting process when things go wrong.
+Standardization among a vendor, device model, and system configuration will help to avoid issues.

 2. Printing & Scanning Issues

-Logistic companies need to be able to print shipping labels and scan documents quickly.
-The inability to do so can cause productivity issues and other problems along the supply chain.
+Logistic companies need to print shipping labels and scan documents quickly.
+The inability to do so can cause productivity lags and other problems along the supply chain.